“Andrew Hallam as the Forester was wonderfully resonant, with a hearty timbre…”

 BIOGRAPHY

-A native of Detroit, Michigan, bass-baritone Andrew Hallam is committed to connecting with audiences through the multi-faceted possibilities of opera and song.
-He opened the 2024-25 season with performances as Nardo in Mozart’s La finta giardiniera and Peter Quince in Benjamin Britten’s A Midsummer Night’s Dream with the University of Cincinnati College-Conservatory of Music (CCM) Opera Theatre and as a bass soloist for Collegium Cincinnati’s Messiah.
-He then joined Kentucky Opera for the chorus of Jean-Philippe Rameau’s Pygmalion, and will return to Cincinnati Opera for its 2025 Summer Chorus, appearing in productions of Verdi’s Rigoletto, Puccini’s Tosca, and Bock’s Fiddler on the Roof.
-Andrew will also perform in Cincinnati Song Initiative’s ‘Let It Be New’ concert, where he will give world premieres of three newly commissioned works.
-He will conclude the season as Ibn-Hakia in Queen City Opera’s production of Tchaikovsky’s Iolanta.
+For the 2024-25 season, Andrew opened with performances as Nardo in Mozart’s La finta giardiniera and Peter Quince in Benjamin Britten’s A Midsummer Night’s Dream with CCM Opera.
+He went on to join Kentucky Opera for the chorus of Jean-Philippe Rameau’s Pygmalion, and returned to Cincinnati Opera for its 2025 Summer Chorus, appearing in productions of Verdi’s Rigoletto, Puccini’s Tosca, Bock’s Fiddler on the Roof, and the company’s Opera Chorus Cabaret.
+Andrew also performed in Cincinnati Song Initiative’s Let It Be New digital concert, where he premiered three newly commissioned works by rising composers.
+He then concluded the season as Ibn-Hakia in Tchaikovsky’s Iolanta with Queen City Opera.